 √ Builds Self Confidence

 √ Considers the Whole Person

-Your child will learn their aptitudes, the words to articulate them, and how they can be used in a career.
+With the high cost of college, it is wise to help them have top objective counseling and accurate testing.
+Your child will learn about their natural abilities, the words to articulate them, and how they can be used in a career.

 Finding a “right work” fit can help your child to get going, to rise up and take a hold of their life – instead of doing things people think they should do, doing things that come easy, or that fall into their lap.

 Susan worked with our oldest son to find his ideal areas of focus for potential college majors, schools, and career choices.
 She went above and beyond the Highland Battery results to analyze his personal priorities, his results, providing him advice and strategies to further research and explore schools and careers.
 She is a true researcher, passionate about providing insights you can act on and use.
 This was money well spent.
 We were lucky to find her.

 I HIGHLY recommend this service for exploring a career path.
 Susan took the time to get to know my daughter before the assessment process and during the debrief provided a holistic view of her strengths, preferences, passions, personality, and learning style.
 My daughter was struggling to identify what career path she wanted to study as she enters her second semester of college.
 After Susan’s very comprehensive review, my daughter now has excitement and confidence about herself and her future career that she did not have before.
 This is a valuable investment for anyone.
 Thank you for giving my daughter an invaluable gift.

 I’d certainly recommend your service.
 Most important was the complete overall analysis and detailed description of career directions.

 The Highlands Battery testing offered the in-depth perspective by incorporating Luke’s strengths as well as limitations into well-defined categories.
 The most important part was the complete analysis, eliminating and detailing specific colleges, careers, and firms hiring graduates in the field that best fit with Luke’s interests and abilities.